900johnnymendez/azure-network-protocols/README.md

 <img width="528" height="626" alt="image" src="https://github.com/user-attachments/assets/6d8b4ad9-1bdc-4041-a3cd-a783790da44d" />

-Clicked on create new virtual network and named it Lab2-Vnet and then clicked review + create to create the virtual machine and the virtual network.
+Clicked on create new virtual network and named it Lab2-Vnet and then clicked review + create to create the Windows virtual machine and the virtual network.

 <img width="462" height="248" alt="image" src="https://github.com/user-attachments/assets/4a3a1665-9606-4dd9-b4da-a58846edd693" />